Cambridge Crystallographic Data Centre: Current research

 The staff at the CCDC curate the database of small-molecule organic and metal-organic crystal structures and make these available for download by the public.
 They also create and maintain a suite of cheminformatics software that may be used to apply the data to applications in the life sciences, including crystal engineering and materials science.

 Programs Developed

-CCDC developed programs such as ConQuest and Mercury that run under Windows and various types of Unix, including Linux.
+CCDC developed programs such as ConQuest and Mercury that run under Windows, various types of Linux, and macOS.
 ConQuest is a search interface to the Cambridge Structural Database (CSD).
-Mercury is crystal structure visualizer tool and versions of Mercury released in 2015 and later provide the functionality to generate 3D print.
+Mercury is a crystal structure visualizer tool, of which later versions released in 2015 and later provide the functionality to generate 3D prints.